OUC-VAS/ForensicsAdapter/README.md

 ## 🧪 Testing
 Make sure to modify the relevant configurations in the test.yaml file before testing.

-To test the model, you can directly load our pre-trained weights and run a command like the following:

 ```bash
 python /data/cuixinjie/FA/test.py
 ```